divonlan/genozip/windows/readme.txt

 See also: genounzip genocat genols

+Supported input file types: .vcf .vcf.gz .vcf.bgz .vcf.bz2 .vcf.xz .bcf .bcf.gz .bcf.bgz
+Note: for .bcf files, bcftools needs to be installed, and for .xz files, xz needs to be installed

 Actions - use at most one of these actions:
-   -z --compress     This is the default action.
-Compress a .vcf, .vcf.gz or .vcf.bz2 file (Yes!
-You can compress an
-                     already-compressed file).
-The source file is left unchanged.
-This is the default action of genozip

    -d --decompress   Same as running genounzip.
 For more details, run: genounzip --help

    -l --list         Same as running genols.
 For more details, run: genols --help